apw804/apw804.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am an EngD student at the [Centre for Doctoral Training in Data-Centric Engineering](https://www.qmul.ac.uk/dce/) at Queen Mary University of London.
-I am a member of the [Networks Research Group](https://networks.eecs.qmul.ac.uk/).
+I am an EngD student at the Centre for Doctoral Training in Data-Centric Engineering at Queen Mary University of London.
+I am a member of the Networks Research Group .
 My research interests include 5G radio access networks, energy consumption and machine learning.
-My academic supervisors are [Prof. Richard G. Clegg](https://www.richardclegg.org/home) and [Dr. Mona Jaber](http://eecs.qmul.ac.uk/people/profiles/jabermona.html).
-My industry supervisor is [Keith Briggs](https://keithbriggs.info/).
+My academic supervisors are Prof. Richard G. Clegg and Dr. Mona Jaber.
+My industry supervisor is Keith Briggs.

 {style="text-align: justify;"}